iovossos/30_Day_Challenge/Day 9/README.md

 ```
 ExpenseTracker/
 ├── main.go             # Entry point that runs the menu-driven interface
+├── data/               # Folder where data is stored
+│   └ expense.json
-├── expense.go           # Contains structs and methods for handling expenses
+├── expense/            # Contains structs and methods for handling expenses
-├── storage.go           # Handles reading from and writing to the JSON file
+│   └ expense.go
-└── report.go            # Logic for generating reports
+├── report/             # Logic for generating reports
+│   └ report.go
 ```

 ## How to Run the Program